WHAT IS AN ONCOTYPE DX TEST?

 Colon cancer and treatment options

-- Surgery: Removal of cancerous polyps or part of the colon that is cancerous.
+- Surgery: Removal of cancerous polyps or the cancerous part of the colon.

 - Radiation therapy

-- Targeted drugs: These are drugs that target specific proteins that help cancer to grow.
+- Targeted drugs: These are drugs that target specific proteins that help cancer growth.

 - Immunotherapy methods